English to Korean Remote Videodeposition Interpreting Services

 We’ve blogged before about the importance of using certified interpreters for foreign language depositions as well as the role of “check” interpreters during such legal depositions.
-Given the significant time and expense associated with traveling to other countries for foreign language depositions, coupled with advancements in technology, litigants and their attorneys often seek to have the foreign language depositions proceed remotely, especially when needing to depose minor or ancillary witnesses (and not important fact witnesses or experts) during short remote depositions.
+Given the significant time and expense associated with traveling to other countries for foreign language depositions, coupled with advancements in technology, litigants and their attorneys often seek to have the foreign language depositions proceed by telephone or other remote means, especially when needing to depose minor or ancillary witnesses (and not important fact witnesses or experts) during short remote depositions.
 Below is one such case in which the plaintiff sought leave to take a deposition via videoconference, but the defendant objected.

 In Carrico v.
 Samsung Electronics, a California district court case, the plaintiff filed a motion requesting that the court allow two witnesses to be deposed via videoconference.
 The witnesses lived in South Korea and were supervisors of one of the defendants to the lawsuit.
 Since neither of the witnesses had any plans to travel to California, the plaintiff sought leave to take their depositions remotely in order to save time and minimize the costs of litigation.

 The defendants objected to the plaintiffs’ request to depose the witnesses via videoconference.
 The defendants argued that it would suffer prejudice if the depositions proceeded remotely due to the high risk of inaccuracies based on the fact that the witnesses spoke Korean and the deposition would involve the use of Korean-language documents.

 The defendants contended that the parties should all be together for the depositions in order to address any problems with Korean to English translations immediately with the Korean interpreter and so the parties could hear each other clearly.